 As a NDIS participant, you should be empowered and supported to raise any concerns or complaints you have about your supports, as receiving services that are respectful, safe and beneficial is really important to your ongoing health and wellbeing.

 Reasons you may complain

 You should always feel safe and respected when receiving care and support from your disability provider.

 If you are starting to feel like your human rights or the quality of care are not meeting the appropriate standards, then putting in a complaint can be a good way to resolve the issue.

-Anyone receiving disability care, as well as family and friends, can make a complaint about the care and support you are receiving.
+Anyone receiving disability support, as well as family and friends, can make a complaint about the service they are receiving.

 Making a complaint about a provider

 When you're not happy with something, first and foremost, you should try to talk to your provider about your concerns.
 All NDIS providers have a complaint and resolution system and this can be one of the quickest ways to have any issues resolved straight away.